g-nitin/PaTS/README.md

 # Planning as Time-Series (PaTS)

+> [!WARNING]
+> This README is out-of-date since it doesn't reflect the newer grippers integration.

+> [!NOTE]
+> This is repository is a work in progress.

 ## Overview

 This project introduces **Planning as Time-Series (PaTS)**, a framework that fundamentally shifts the paradigm of automated planning.
 Instead of casting planning as a search problem through state spaces or relying on explicit symbolic reasoning about preconditions and effects, PaTS reformulates it as a **time-series forecasting problem**.